Assisted Living vs Nursing Home Care:

 Since everyone is unique, support levels are unique as well.
-Some assisted living communities offer tiered wellness plans depending on the types of daily care you need.
+Some assisted living communities to offer tiered wellness plans depending on the types of daily care you need.
 Others offer customized daily assistance where you can work directly with staff to get only the support you need and want.
 At The Sterling Aventura, we follow this second model, ensuring that everyone receives only the assistance they want and need to enjoy every day.

 When you move into an assisted living home, you’ll have a base monthly fee from the community, usually with additional costs based on your level of daily care assistance.
-Additional costs typically apply to personal care such as bathing, toileting, dressing and eating.
+Additional costs typically apply to personal care such as bathing, toileting, dressing, and eating.
 In communities with additional costs, monthly prices may rise quickly based on the support you want.

-The best assisted living communities use a different pricing structure, one that makes it easier to budget through all-inclusive pricing.
-In all-inclusive communities, you pay a single monthly fee for all the assistance, services and amenities you need.
+The best-assisted living communities use a different pricing structure, one that makes it easier to budget through all-inclusive pricing.
+In all-inclusive communities, you pay a single monthly fee for all the assistance, services, and amenities you need.
 For more information on all-inclusive models, check out our assisted living pricing.